 Government Grants

-By installing solar panels on your property you can potentially save up to 40% on your electricity bills with just the panels alone, but that can also be bumped up with additional investment.
+By installing solar panels on your property you can potentially save more than 50% on your electricity bills with just the panels alone, but that can also be bumped up with additional investment.

 Solar PV Panels or Solar Thermal